rust-stuco/lectures/week5/slides.md

 # Invalid Memory Access ⇒ Unsafety

-Memory access can be unsafe if
+Memory access can be unsafe if:

 * Deallocated
     * Ownership rules prevent this